STORIEL, Bangor 7th February – 7th April 2018

 My own recollections and influences from this period reflecting journeys of arrival, of a study trip to Japan, of ‘home leave’, are hand written in blue underglaze.

 Cyanotypes of layered image and text provide the context of the two writers.
-The blue of this process makes a further connection between blue and white family dinner plates with the blue and white underglaze of Chinese and Japanese porcelain.
+The blue of this process makes a further connection between blue and white family dinner plates on the sturdy dark oak of the Welsh dresser with the blue and white underglaze of Chinese and Japanese porcelain.

 Since participating in Craftivism at the Bluecoat Display Centre, Liverpool, in 2017, I have expanded on my own reflections and influences of the study trip to Japan.